dmussie/weekend-react-gallery/README.md

 [x] - Swap image w/ description on click.
-USE CONDITIONAL RENDERING [x] - Display number of likes for each item, include like button [x] - Update PUT (the like count) /gallery/like/:id
-[] - Enable gallery update upon click of like button
+USE CONDITIONAL RENDERING [x] - Display number of likes for each item, include like button [x] - Update PUT (the like count) /gallery/like/:id [x] - Enable gallery update upon click of like button

 # Stretch
 [] - maybe we'll get here...